maxbezs/max-bezs-guide/JS.md

    ```
    This sets a secure cookie, then reads and deletes it.
 Secure cookies are only sent over HTTPS, helping to protect the data they contain.

-If you are old here is translated version/showcases for JQuery:
+Here is translated version/showcases for JQueryif you are oldschool developer:
   * [JQuery](JQuery.md)

 ## Service Worker